 Applying Canada’s Food Guide to the workplace, there are many ways for employers to encourage their employees to make healthy decisions:

 According to the Food Guide, people can become more health conscious by being mindful of eating a variety of healthy foods, limiting highly processed foods, and understanding food labels.

 Employers can help their employees develop healthy eating patterns by encouraging the intake of healthy foods.
 Consider what food and drinks options are currently available to your staff in the communal kitchen and re-evaluate the items that are included in the weekly grocery order.
 Limit foods high in sodium, sugars, or saturated fats and increase your stock of proteins, produce, and grains.

 To increase your people’s knowledge and awareness of healthy food and nutrition, invest in providing them with food literacy education.
 Education can be done through informative lunch and learns conducted by nutrition experts and through fun activities such as trivia and fact-sharing.

 Wellness program at work: the Rise water challenge

 Staying hydrated improves alertness and concentration — both of which are necessary to maintain when at work.
 Make it a priority to make water your people’s drink of choice.

 One of Rise’s most successful wellness programs was our team water challenge:

-“We know people can get caught at their desks for hours, so the movement break for water, which is essential for us to function, is beneficial for the body and mind in a multitude of ways,” says Kristin Smerchanski, People & Culture Coordinator at Rise.
+“We know people can get caught at their desks for hours, so the movement break for water, which is essential for us to function, is beneficial for the body and mind in a multitude of ways,” says Rise’s People & Culture Coordinator.